Dre Campbell Farm

 5. Diatomaceous Earth

-Diatomaceous also works to keep snails off plants like gooseberries and rose bushes.
+Diatomaceous earth also works to keep snails off plants like gooseberries and rose bushes.
 Moreover, food-grade DE is non-toxic and works better than Sevin (in my opinion).

 6. Kaolin Clay